ethereum/consensus-specs/specs/networking/libp2p-standardization.md

 study*

 The [Gossipsub](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub)
-protocol will be used for block and attestation propagation across the network.
+protocol is used for block and attestation propagation across the network.

 ### Configuration Parameters